 The thriving metropolis of Mumbai is a go-to destination for travellers curious to experience a modern Indian city.
 Lapped by the Arabian Sea, this urban seaside peninsula is a melting pot of old and new India.
 Towering office blocks and shiny apartment buildings shoulder crumbling grand dames of architecture.
 Men play cricket in the leafy central parks, taxis navigate the jam packed streets and families stroll along the seaside promenades of Mumbai, while kilometres away children beg on the peripheries of Asia’s biggest slum.
 In the wide avenue of Colaba’s high street, western culture overshadows the brightly lit storefronts, where Levi’s, Adidas and McDonalds vie for retail space.

 After the visit, proceed to the hotel for check in.
-(Standard check in time is 1400 hrs).
+(Standard check in time is 1400 hrs)

 Day 10 (Sun): Mumbai Departure

 At an appropriate time, your Travel Counsellor Representative will provide the necessary transfer to the airport for your onward flight back home.
+Standard check out at 1200 Hrs.